The Host (Star Trek: The Next Generation)

 "The Host" is the 23rd episode of the fourth season of the American science fiction television series Star Trek: The Next Generation and the 97th episode overall.
 It was originally released on May 11, 1991, in broadcast syndication.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Doctor Beverly Crusher (Gates McFadden) falls in love with Odan (Franc Luz), a Trill mediator.
 But after he is mortally injured, she discovers that "Odan" is actually a symbiotic creature that lives inside a humanoid host body.
 Commander William Riker (Jonathan Frakes) volunteers to act as a temporary host, complicating the relationship between Crusher and Odan.
 The mediation proves successful, but after Odan is transferred to a new, female Trill host (Nicole Orth-Pallavicini), Crusher chooses not to continue the relationship.

 At the time of filming, McFadden was seven months pregnant, resulting in filming techniques used to conceal her abdomen.
-A two part makeup appliance was designed for the Trill host, as well as the symbiont itself, which was based on a caterpillar and an octopus.
+A two-part makeup appliance was designed for the Trill host, as well as the symbiont itself, which was based on a caterpillar and an octopus.
 The Trill would subsequently return in Star Trek: Deep Space Nine, although the makeup was redesigned.
 "The Host" received a Nielsen rating of 11.3 percent during the first week of release in syndication.
-The ending of the episode has received a mixed reception, with Zack Handlen for The A.V.
-Club saying that the reaction by Crusher made "perfect sense", while others suggested that the statement regarding Crusher's heteronormative views should have been confined as a character trait rather than a general statement on the opinions of the species.

 It was the first episode to be directed by Marvin V. Rush, the director of photography, and was written by Michel Horvat.